jmgimeno/okasaki-clojure/README.md

         ::UnbalancedBST
         Empty
         (Node left root right))

-* _Constant constructors_ are represented as symbols bound to the corresponding keyword (e.g. Empty to :user/Empty)
+Two kinds of _constructors_ are possible:

-both in the current namespace.
+* _Constants_, which are represented as symbols bound to the corresponding keyword (e.g. Empty to :user/Empty) both in the current namespace.

-* _Factory constructors_ are represented as records with the same name as given  and corresponding fields.
-Field names are magled in order to not have conficts among different constructors using the same names.
+* _Factories_, which are represented as records with the same name as given  and corresponding fields.
+Field names are mangled in order to not have conficts among different constructors using the same names.
-For instance, in the example, fields are named node-left, node-root and node-right.
+For instance, in the example, fields are named `node-left`, `node-root` and `node-right`.

 ## defun